lytics/dev-agent/CONTRIBUTING.md

-# Contributing to TS Monorepo
+# Contributing to Dev-Agent

-Thank you for considering contributing to our TypeScript monorepo!
+Thank you for considering contributing to dev-agent!
 This document outlines the process for contributing and the standards we follow.

+## 🎯 **Core Values**

+1. **Testability First** - If it's hard to test, refactor it
+2. **Modularity** - Small, focused, reusable modules
+3. **100% Coverage on Utilities** - Pure functions should be fully tested
+4. **Atomic Commits** - Each commit should build and test independently

 ## Development Process